Metrobus Crash on Rockville Pike

 If it is shown that WMATA and/or the bus operator was even 1% at fault then under Maryland law WMATA would be jointly and severally liable for all the damages to the passengers on the bus.
 Thus if any of the metro bus passengers in the crash have serious injuries it will be very important to determine what, if anything, the bus operator could have done to avoid the collision.
 Perhaps the bus operator could have avoided driving the bus off of the roadway.
 Our law firm has litigated many cases against WMATA and I can tell you that they fight hard and don't pay settlements unless is established that they are at fault.
 I am sure WMATA has its own crash investigators at the scene.
 These internal crash investigators and accident reconstructionist can be biased in favor of WMATA.
 Therefore, it is important that anyone who has serious injuries from this crash hire a good personal injury law firm to help determine whether WMATA has any responsibility for this crash.
 Most personal injury lawyers offer free consultations and charge a fee only if there is a successful recovery in the case.

-In conclusion, our thoughts and prayers go out to the families of those injured and/or killed in the crash.
+In conclusion, the thoughts and prayers from our accident lawyers and support staff go out to the families of those injured and/or killed in the crash.